Can fat or cellulite be removed on a specific body area with exercise?

 Spot fat reduction with exercise, spot cellulite removal with exercise and spot skin tightening with exercise are all impossible

-At the time of updating this article (August 2022) there were about 5 million pages on Google dedicated to “cellulite exercises” and another 25 million pages on “how to lose fat from thighs with exercise”.
+There are millions of pages on the web dedicated to “cellulite exercises” and even more so on “how to lose fat from thighs with exercise”.

 Clearly there is a lot supply and demand here for spot/topical fat reduction with exercise, i.e. for exercises that can help you lose fat from a specific body area, by exercising that area.